wx-Yao/Archive/README.md

 Short description of each project (organized in directory).
 Refer to specific directory for further description.

-- ArticleInsight.
-Full stack web application written in NodeJS & Mongodb & jQuery.
+- [ArticleInsight](https://github.com/wx-Yao/Archive/tree/master/articleInsight).
+Full stack web application written in NodeJS.
+The stack is the typical MEAN (no Angular though) stack: Mongodb + NodeJS + Express.js + jQuery.
 It was an university assignment back in 06/2019.
+Update: I ended up a good mark of top 5 in that course:)

 - SVM for classifying Chars74K images.
 Using Support Vector Machine to classify alphanumeric characters with HOG.
 It was an university assignment back in 06/2019 and might be my last memory of machine learning stuff lol.

 - [Skynet](https://github.com/wx-Yao/Archive/tree/master/skynet).
 An interesting project that simulates (simplified) the real world bot net in master-slave communication model, which is capable of sending messages peer-to-peer, master bot signing files and slave bots reading files with public key infrastructure.
 The purpose was to understand and implement cryptographically secure communication in a high-level view.
 This was an university assignment back in 05/2017.

 - [Jsert](https://github.com/wx-Yao/Archive/tree/master/Jsert).
-A simple tool that adds a blank page after each page in a PDF.
+A simple tool written in Java, which is capable of adding a blank page after each page in a PDF.
 It enables to print single-paged PDF when a print couldn't be configured to do so.